 Mobile Security Tips

-Mobile devices such as laptops, smart phones, iPads, tablets, and usb flash drives can contain confidential data.
+Mobile devices such as laptops, smartphones, iPads, tablets, and external hard drives (usb flash drives, etc.) can contain confidential data.
 The fact that these devices are mobile makes them particularly vulnerable to threats, since they can be easily accessed, misplaced, or stolen.
 Take precautions to ensure each of your devices are protected.

 Mobile Devices and the Boston College Data Security Policy

-In compliance with Boston College's Data Security Policy, the following should be considered when working with mobile devices:
+In compliance with Boston College's Data Security Policy (PDF), the following should be considered when working with mobile devices:

 - Non-public BC data should not be accessible to anyone who obtains a lost or stolen device.

 - Any non-public BC data stored on a device must be encrypted.

 If your mobile device cannot adhere to the guidelines listed on this page, you should NOT store confidential or sensitive data on the device.